ECMWFCode4Earth/PolyShell/docs/index.md

 ### Polygon Validity

 All input to PolyShell is expected to be valid.

+!!! abstract "Definition: Polygon validity"

     A polygon is said to be valid if:

-1. It is [simple].
+    1. It is a [simple polygon].
     2. The vertices are stored as a sequence in clockwise order.
     3. The first and last coordinate in the sequence are equal.

-[simple]: https://en.wikipedia.org/wiki/Simple_polygon, "A polygon with no holes or self-intersections."
+[simple polygon]: https://en.wikipedia.org/wiki/Simple_polygon, "A polygon with no holes or self-intersections."

 ### Our Promise

 Provided the assumptions made above are upheld, PolyShell makes the following promises:

-1. The reduced polygon will always be [valid].
+1. The reduced polygon will always be [valid](#polygon-validity).
 2. The reduced polygon will always contain the input polygon in its interior.
 3. Vertices are never moved nor added.
 4. Reduction preserves the ordering of the vertices, but is not necessarily stable.